What is PISA?

 No prior preparation or work is required for pupils to be able to complete the assessment.

-Pupils should bring a book to read quietly in the event of finishing the assessment early.
+Pupils should bring a calculator and a book to read quietly in the event of finishing the assessment early.

 Where can I get support/ further information?